 - $\bullet$ I grades assigned in Fall will become an F (or U) by rule after Reading Day in the Spring. - I grades assigned in Spring will become an F (or U) by rule after the 10th day of Instruction in the following Fall semester. - I grades assigned in the Summer will become an F (or U) by rule after Reading Day in the Fall. - CR Credit earned.
 To be used only in courses taken under the credit-no credit grading option.
 Instructors report the usual letter grades.
-Any grade of C- or better will automatically be converted to CR.
+As of Fall 2022, any grade of D- or better will automatically be converted to CR.
+Prior to Fall 2022, a minimum grade of C- was required for credit.
 Prior to spring semester 1975, CR was assigned for course work taken through the Study Abroad Program with a grade of D or better. - NC No credit earned.
 To be used only in courses taken under the credit-no credit grading option.
 Instructors report the usual letter grades.
-A letter grade of D+ or lower or a grade of ABS will automatically be converted to NC. - DFR Grade temporarily deferred.
+As of Fall 2022, a letter grade of F or a grade of ABS will automatically be converted to NC.
+Prior to Fall 2022, a grade of D+ or lower was converted to NC. - DFR Grade temporarily deferred.
 To be used only in those thesis, research, and special problems courses extending over more than one semester that are taken by graduate students as preparation for the thesis and by undergraduate students in satisfaction of the requirements for graduation with honors, and in other approved courses that extend over more than one semester.